sindresorhus/sindresorhus.github.com/source/content/apps/aiko.md

 #### How can I transcribe a YouTube video?

 Download the audio using a service like [dirpy](https://dirpy.com) and then open the file in Aiko.

+#### The app supports translating to English, can it support more languages?

+The translation support is built into the AI model and it only supports translating to English.
+You could copy-paste the result into ChatGPT or Google Translate.

 #### Is the app native?